Updated October 13, 2021

 I sent this Open Letter to premier Iain Rankin and my MLA Keith Irving on March 22, 2021.
-I will be demonstrating in front of the courts on April 1 in defense of Owl’s Head.
+I will be demonstrating in front of the law courts on April 1 in defense of Owl’s Head.

-I moved to Nova Scotia in the summer of 2002, having summered here for 5 years before that.
+I moved to Nova Scotia in 2002, having summered here for 5 years before that.
 I had fallen like the proverbial ripe apple out of the tree for this stunning part of the world.
 It took a few years to realize that what I perceived as nature here was for the most part a landscape that had been aggressively emptied of its natural resources, be they fish, forest, or earth resources.
 It was almost as if the Nova Scotia authorities still lived in that 19th century mindset that everything in the New World was limitless and up for grabs.

 The theft of Owl’s Head came out of left field.
 I have visited the Eastern Shore extensively.
 I have friends there.
 I have kayaked its shores and walked its coastline.
 It’s a pretty empty part of our already empty Province.
 But the land grabbers thought that too and manipulated our authorities in giving it away.
 This act of betrayal prompted the letter below.
 I’m not the only one who is upset – fortunately.
 We hope we can turn the tide.